Skip to main content

 Basic bug sweep methodology in business and government.

-Bug Sweep Methodology TSCM It reflects the most commonly-used bug sweep procedures and instrumentation, as practiced by Murray Associates.
+Bug Sweep Methodology TSCMIt reflects the most commonly-used bug sweep procedures and instrumentation, as practiced by Murray Associates.
 Your particular concerns, location, security goals and types of communications systems will determine the specific procedures and instrumentation required to conduct a thorough inspection at your location.

 The search process is designed so that inspection techniques and tests overlap each other in effectiveness.
 This automatically creates a system of double-checks.